Rock Creek Park Golf Course: History

-The National Park Service threatened to close Rock Creek Golf Course in 1981.
-The number of rounds played at Rock Creek rose from 9,500 in 1979 to 41,500 in 1980.
-But a Park Service report concluded that the course had been allowed to seriously deteriorate since 1965, despite about $100,000 in course repairs in the past three years.
+The number of rounds played at Rock Creek rose from 9,500 in 1979 to 41,500 in 1980, but the following year, the National Park Service threatened to close the course.
+A Park Service report concluded that the course had been allowed to seriously deteriorate since 1965, despite about $100,000 in course repairs in the past three years.
 The Leoffler company declined to renew its concessions contract in 1981, and the National Park Service said it would close the park without a new concessionaire.
-In mid-1982, however, a management team compose of local businessmen James R. Brock, Frank Coates, and William Torpey took over course management, leading to a significant increase in rounds played.
+In mid-1982, however, a management team composed of local businessmen James R. Brock, Frank Coates, and William Torpey took over course management, leading to a significant increase in rounds played.
 The new management team lasted only a year.
 In late 1982, the National Park Service awarded the concession to a new company, Golf Course Specialists, Inc.

 Rock Creek Golf Course came close to closing again in the 1990s.
 The National Park Service began soliciting public input on a new master plan for Rock Creek Park, the first such document in 80 years.
 The Park Service proposed four plans for comment, one of which would have closed the golf course.
 After eight years of debate and study, a new master plan was adopted which retained Rock Creek Park Golf Course.

 In 2019, the back nine (holes 10-18) were closed indefinitely due to course conditions.
-The course's web site says "The back 9 will be closed until safety renovations can be completed in a future long-term lease."
+The course's web site says, "The back 9 will be closed until safety renovations can be completed in a future long-term lease."

+That same year, the National Park Service issued a request for proposals to take over operating the city's three golf courses when Golf Course Specialists's lease expired on Sept.
+30, 2020.

-In 2020, the National Park Service signed an agreement with National Links Trust to operate the course along with the two other courses located in DC.
+In October 2020, the National Park Service signed an agreement with National Links Trust, a year-old non-profit organization, to operate the course along with the two other courses in DC.
 The announcement says that they plan to "construct a new practice area, redevelop the clubhouse, create new spaces for educational programs, redesign the course to reflect the original intent of designer William Flynn and construct an 18-hole putting course."
+By 2024, the organization had further developed its plan, which now called for adding a driving range, a putting course, and other amenities.